-Divide the dough into 16 equal pieces, approximately 65g per piece, and roll into a smooth balls Arrange on two baking trays with 8 on each tray and in two rows of 4 so they're close but not touching with room to expand.
+Divide the dough into 12 equal pieces, approximately 95g per piece, and roll into a smooth balls Arrange on a baking tray so they're close but not touching with room to expand.
 Lightly cover with a clean tea towel and leave to rise again for one lasts hour.

 Preheat the oven to 200°C (180°C Fan)/400°F/Gas Mark 6.

-Mix the plain flour with enough water to make a thick paste.
+Mix the plain flour with the water to make a thick paste.
 Spoon into a piping bag and pipe over each row of buns, and then across the buns to form the cross.
-Bake in the oven for 20 minutes (be sure to switch the trays halfway if they're on different shelves) until they're golden brown.
+Bake in the oven for 20 minutes until they're golden brown.

 Remove the buns from the oven.
-Mix the marmalade with the water, stir thoroughly until all lumps are gone, and then brush over the buns to glaze and leave to cool.
+Mix the jam with the water, stir thoroughly until all lumps are gone, and then brush over the buns to glaze and leave to cool.